 We were incorporated in December 2014 and subsequently spun out from Transposagen, a company that has been developing gene engineering technologies since 2003.
-Since our inception, our operations have focused on organizing and staffing our company, business planning, raising capital, in-licensing and acquiring intellectual property rights and establishing and protecting our intellectual property portfolio, developing our gene engineering technologies, identifying potential product candidates and undertaking research and development and manufacturing activities, including preclinical studies and clinical trials of our product candidates, and engaging in strategic transactions.
+Since our inception, our operations have focused on organizing and staffing our company, business planning, raising capital, inlicensing, developing and acquiring intellectual property rights and establishing and protecting our intellectual property portfolio, developing our gene engineering technologies, identifying potential product candidates and undertaking research and development and manufacturing activities, including preclinical studies and clinical trials of our product candidates, and engaging in strategic transactions.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.
 We have funded our operations primarily through the sale of equity.
 Since our inception, we have raised an aggregate of \$334.3 million of gross proceeds from the sale of shares of our redeemable convertible preferred stock, received \$30.0 million of gross proceeds from borrowings under our loan agreement and received an aggregate of \$23.8 million in grant funding from the California Institute of Regenerative Medicine, or CIRM.
-As of March 31, 2020, we had cash, cash equivalents and short-term investments of \$103.4 million.
+On July 14, 2020, we completed our IPO pursuant to which we issued and sold 14,000,000 shares of common stock for gross proceeds of \$224.0 million.
+As of December 31, 2020, we had cash, cash equivalents and short-term investments of \$309.2 million.
 Since our inception, we have incurred significant operating losses and expect to continue to incur significant operating losses for the foreseeable future.
-Our net losses were \$44.4 million and \$86.5 million for the years ended December 31, 2018 and 2019, respectively, and \$13.3 million and \$28.8 million for the three months ended March 31, 2019 and 2020, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$180.9 million.
+Our net losses were \$129.8 million and \$86.5 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$281.9 million.

-We expect our expenses and losses to increase substantially for the foreseeable future as we continue our development of, and seek regulatory approvals for, our product candidates, including P-BCMA-101, and begin to commercialize any approved products, as well as hire additional personnel, pay for accounting, audit, legal, regulatory and consulting services, and pay costs associated with maintaining compliance with Nasdaq listing rules and SEC requirements, director and officer insurance, investor and public relations activities and other expenses associated with operating as a public company.
+We expect our expenses and losses to increase substantially for the foreseeable future as we continue our development of, and seek regulatory approvals for, our product candidates, including P-BCMA-101 and P-PSMA-101, and begin to commercialize any approved products, as well as hire additional personnel, pay for accounting, audit, legal, regulatory and consulting services, and pay costs associated with maintaining compliance with Nasdaq listing rules and SEC requirements, director and officer insurance, investor and public relations activities and other expenses associated with operating as a public company.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.